google/dart-neats/typed_sql/doc/03_writing_queries.md

 ## Projections with `.select`
-While we build expressions in `.where` to filter rows from a table (or subquery), we can use `.select` to return a set of expressions for each row in a table (or subquery).
+While we can build expressions with `.where` to filter rows from a table (or subquery), we can use `.select` to evaluate a set of expressions for each row in a table (or subquery).
 In the simplest form this is useful if we want our query to only return some fields, instead of returning the entire row.
 But this can also be used to return any expression we can build, including